 They talked about the hours of pacing those familiar areas,

-and I was able to walk out.
+and could walk out.

 I recognize and realize that many who enter don't make it out.

 It's heartbreaking.
 I noticed another family in the waiting room,

 and my heart hurt for them.
 I wanted to reach out and